Scott Bradley (composer): Early life and career

 Bradley expressed considerable pride in his "funny music" and believed scoring for animation offered far more possibilities to the composer than live-action films.
 About his score for MGM's Puttin' on the Dog, he later wrote "I hope Dr. Schoenberg will forgive me for using his system to produce funny music, but even the boys in the orchestra laughed when we were recording it."
 The conductor Simon Rattle has specifically highlighted the influence of the Klaus-Narr passages in Schoenberg's Gurrelieder on Bradley's compositions.

-While working on the with William Hanna and Joseph Barbera, Bradley would often incorporate classical, pop, and jazz music in their Tom and Jerry shorts, on top of composing original melodies.
-He was, however, less fond working with Tex Avery, who often encouraged Bradley to use old folk-tune music for cues akin to Warner Bros. musician Carl Stalling.
+According to conductor Peter Morris, Bradley's music is usually scored by a orchestra consisting between twenty to twenty five musicians (as opposed to Carl Stalling's fifty-piece orchestra at Warner Bros.), resulting in some instruments having a more prominent timbre then others, such as trumpets, percussion, and violins.
+While working with William Hanna and Joseph Barbera, he would often incorporate classical, pop, and jazz music in their Tom and Jerry shorts, on top of composing original melodies.
+He was, however, less fond of working with Tex Avery, who often encouraged Bradley to use old folk-tune music for cues akin to Stalling.
 During an interview with Milton Grey, he said that "Tex Avery didn’t like my music.
 We disagreed a lot on what kind of music was appropriate for his cartoons.
 His ideas on music were so bad that I had to put a stop to it....
 I gave in to him for a while, but finally I went down to see Quimby in his office and complained....
 And Quimby backed me up."
 In 1954, MGM terminated his weekly contract but retained his services as a freelancer, paying him $1,000 per film.
 This arrangement lasted until MGM closed its cartoon department in 1957, after which Bradley retired.

 Legacy

 By the late 1980s, Bradley's reputation had been overshadowed by that of Stalling, but experienced a resurgence at the start of the 21st century.
 The first Bradley soundtrack album, Tom and Jerry & Tex Avery Too!, received a limited-edition release in 2006 and the "Cartoonia" suite was revived in a performance by the Cleveland Youth Orchestra in 2012.
 The following year, "Tom and Jerry at MGM", a six-minute orchestral suite of Bradley cues reconstructed by Peter Morris and John Wilson, received its world premiere at a BBC Proms concert in London.
-Simon Rattle chose also this suite for 2015 Waldbühne concert of the Berlin Philharmonic.
+Simon Rattle also chose this suite for the Berlin Philharmonic Waldbühne concert in 2015.
 Rattle presented it again in June 2018 at his last subscription concert of the Berlin Philharmonic as a chief conductor.